ehuitema/DynamicRoles/README.md

 The DynamicRoles module adds user roles at runtime to a user that logs in.
 Useful to implement dynamic access to modules e.g.

 ### Typical usage scenario
-This module provides the solution in case when user roles must be determined at runtime.
+This module provides the solution in case user roles must be determined at runtime.
 E.g. to allow additional functionality or module access which needs to be configured at runtime.
 Very useful in a multitenant, module based solution where module access can be switched on and off (e.g. based on a license model)

 ### Features and limitations
 * This module is an extension of [LicensePoolManager](https://github.com/ehuitema/LicensePoolManager) and can only be used in combination with this LicensePoolManager module.